Distributed UAV Formation Control Robust to Relative Pose Measurement Noise: 1 active agent and 1 passive agent

 The unconditional distribution and expected values are:

-where $f_{\Delta_{12}}[k](z)$ is the probability density function of $\Delta_{12}[k]$ during the steady state.
-Analytically deriving such a probability density function is extremely complicated, but after performing a large numerical analysis on numerical simulations, we observed that \red{1) the steady-state probability distribution $f_{\Delta_{12}}[k](z)$ of the system (\ref{App:A.N.1}) can be considered Gaussian for the range $\{\ell,k_{ef}\}\in[0.1,0.5]\times [0.1,1]$.
-This hypothesis is validated by the extremely low values of the Kullback-Leiber divergence calculated between the density function obtained through simulations and the Gaussian distribution, see Table \ref{tab:KullbackLeiblerDivergence}}; 2) the variance of $\Delta_{12}[k]$ decreases with $\ell$; 3) for $\red{k_{ef}}\in[0.1,1.9]$ and $\ell\in[0.01,0.5]$, a good approximation for the variance of $\Delta_{12}[k]$ is\footnote{\red{This approximation was obtained heuristically by extensive analysis of simulation data and its error was observed to be significantly low.}}:
+where $f_{\Delta_{12}^d}[k](z)$ is the probability density function of $\Delta_{12}^d[k]$ during the steady state.
+Analytically deriving such a probability density function is complicated, but after performing a large-scale numerical analysis using simulations, we observed that \begin{enumerate} \item{the steady-state probability distribution $f_{\Delta_{12}^d}[k](z)$ of the system (\ref{App:A.N.1}) can be considered Gaussian for the range $\{\ell,k_{ef}\}\in[0.1,0.5]\times [0.1,1]$.
+This hypothesis is validated by the extremely low values of the Kullback-Leiber divergence calculated between the density function obtained through simulations and the Gaussian distribution, see Table \ref{tab:KullbackLeiblerDivergence};} \item{the variance of $\Delta_{12}^d[k]$ decreases with $\ell$;} \item{for $\ell\in[0.01,0.5]$ and $k_{ef}\in[0.1,1.9]$, a good approximation for the variance of $\Delta_{12}^d[k]$ is \footnote{This approximation was obtained heuristically by an extensive analysis of the simulation data and its error was observed to be significantly low.}: